-Mariah Carey Shares Two Sizzling Throwbacks In Honor Of “Heartbreaker” Anniversary
+Mariah Carey Shares Two Sizzling Throwbacks In Honor Of ‘Heartbreaker’ Anniversary

 Pop star Mariah Carey recently brought her 8.4 million Instagram followers a blast from the past with two throwback snaps.
-It has been two decades since the video for her song “Heartbreaker” was released, and in honor of the anniversary Mariah decided to share two sizzling looks from a long time ago.
+It has been two decades since the video for her song “Heartbreaker” was released, and in honor of the anniversary, Mariah decided to share two sizzling looks from a long time ago.

 In the first snap, Mariah rocked a simple white tank with the word “heartbreaker” emblazoned across the chest, along with a broken heart graphic.
 She paired the tank with some simple white sweatpants to complete the look.
 Mariah had one hand braced behind her back, and the other tugged at the hem of the tank, turning it into a crop top that showcased her abs.
 Mariah’s hair was done in voluminous curls, with one side pinned with a clip to keep it away from her face.
 Her makeup was soft and natural, and she posed in front of a vibrant red wall for the sizzling snap.